spotinst/help/src/docs/spot-connect/actions/http.md

 ![http-send-rq-2](https://github.com/spotinst/help/assets/106514736/4c84b529-ccee-4962-a2dd-0b4155a6be56)

-4. You can save the workflow by clicking on Save Workflow in the top right corner.
+4. You can save the workflow by clicking Save Workflow in the top right corner.
 5. Click **Run Now** in the top left corner, to execute the workflow.
 6. Select the HTTP node to see the execution output.